 Results: R-Methylation Analysis by Mass Spectrometry

 After mixing the light- and heavy-labeled cells, proteins were extracted and subjected to digestion by Trypsin and LysargiNase.
-An SDS-PAGE Coomassie-stained gel was used to verify efficient enzymatic digestion of total proteins in peptides [1].
+An SDS-PAGE Coomassie-stained gel was used to verify the efficient enzymatic digestion of total proteins in peptides [1].

 LAB MEDIA: Figure 2A Video editor: Please emphasize Lane I and II

-The efficiency of purification step performed by C18 Sep-Pak column was evaluated, confirming the absence of peptides in the flow-through of the C18 column [1] and in the first and second wash, as well as their expected presence in the eluate [2].
+The efficiency of the purification step performed by C18 Sep-Pak column was evaluated, confirming the absence of peptides in the flow-through of the C18 column [1] and in the first and second wash, as well as their expected presence in the eluate [2].

 LAB MEDIA: Figure 2A Video editor: Please emphasize Lane III